Talaash: The Answer Lies Within: Development

 Following the release of her first film, Honeymoon Travels Pvt.
-Ltd. (2007), Kagti was approached and offered to direct many films by several production houses.
+Ltd. (2007), Kagti was approached to direct many films by several production houses.
 However, unable to find any films that interested her, she began working on a new script with her friend Zoya Akhtar in early 2010.
 Speaking about it, she said, "Zoya and I thought of the story and co-wrote it.
 We do a lot of writing together.
-We are also best-friends so it is fun and there is a huge comfort factor."
+We are also best friends so it is fun and there is a huge comfort factor."
 Initially, Shahrukh Khan, Saif Ali Khan and Salman Khan were reportedly approached to play the male lead but opted out due to differing reasons.
 Upon finalising the story, she approached Aamir Khan with the script in November 2010 and he agreed to produce and star in it.
-Since the start of pre-production, the project has faced several speculations regarding its title.
+Since the start of pre-production, there was speculation regarding the film's title.
 In November 2011, Khan confirmed that the film was titled Talaash: The Answer Lies Within.

 In an interview with The Indian Express, Kagti revealed that a few months before casting Khan in the film, she had approached him with another project.
 Later, Kareena Kapoor and Rani Mukerji were signed on to star opposite Khan.
 Prior to the start of principal photography, the actors attended acting workshops and signed a non-disclosure agreement.
 To prepare for a key scene in the film, Khan and Mukerji took swimming lessons.

 Filming

 The principal photography for the film started in March 2011 with Khan and Mukerji in Mumbai.
 For a scene involving Khan and Kapoor, it was reported that both the actors would shoot in a red-light district.
 However, Kagti dismissed it and explained that it wouldn't be safe to do so.
 The scene was later shot at the Leopold Cafe on Colaba Causeway.
 The film's second phase continued with the entire cast in Pondicherry and was completed by the end of August.
 The final phase was expected to commence the following month in Khopoli with an underwater shot.

-Khan, who never knew how to swim went under rigorous training for this underwater sequence.
+Khan, who never knew how to swim, underwent rigorous training for this underwater sequence.
 He was trained for 3 months under a specialist trainer and went well prepared for the shoot.
 Due to visibility problems, it was cancelled and later filmed at an undisclosed water studio in London.
 The filming was completed by November 2011 after some of the remaining shots were executed at the Bandstand Promenade.

 Soundtrack

 The soundtrack is composed by Ram Sampath and Javed Akhtar penned the lyrics for all the songs.
-The music was launched on 19 October 2012 by T-Series.
+The music was launched on 2 November 2012 by T-Series.
 The album features vocals by Ram Sampath, Vishal Dadlani, Suman Sridhar, Sona Mohapatra, Ravindra Upadhyay and Rupesh.
 The song "Jee Le Zara" has a remix version.